 How To Secure Apache with Let's Encrypt on Ubuntu 14.04

 This tutorial will show you how to set up a TLS/SSL certificate from Let’s Encrypt on an Ubuntu 14.04 server running Apache as a web server.
-We will also cover how to automate the certificate renewal process using a cron job.

 SSL certificates are used within web servers to encrypt the traffic between the server and client, providing extra security for users accessing your application.
 Let’s Encrypt provides an easy way to obtain and install trusted certificates for free.